 OK, if you don't have time to read the whole review then the summary of my experience is here.
 However, I'd urge you to read the whole review as it has a lot of extra information about what was tested, what is offered by this company and what it costs.

 What more can I say?
 Given the price and service I experienced www.lockingwheelnutkeys.co.uk really must be worth a go if you have lost your locking wheel nut key.
 OK, they don't do every make of car (you can find more information at the bottom of this review)....but they do most and it's an excellent business concept.
 I mean why bother to call out the AA, RAC or some other professional who'll charge you a fortune and possibly damage your wheels, when you can use their "Next Working Day" service and have a key in your hand within 24 hrs for about £55 all in?
-Add to that that Will and Victoria are great people to deal with and it has to be a winner.
+Add to that that Will is great to deal with and it has to be a winner.
 Nice one guys!